-There’s no way of knowing when you make a claim for disability living allowance whether you will be asked to have to have a medical or not.
+There’s no way of knowing when you make a claim for disability living allowance whether you will be asked to have a medical or not.
 If you are asked and refuse, however, your claim for disability living allowance will automatically be turned down.

 Atos (now known as IAS) and Capita health professionals are paid a fee of over £100 for each disability living allowance medical they carry out.
 Yet many people report that the health professional seemed in a rush, stayed only a very short time and wasn’t interested in what they had to say.
 Some found the health professional positively rude.

 Others say that although the health professional seemed sympathetic and encouraging, they later discovered that the disability living allowance medical report was very dismissive of their needs.

 - Details of how to ensure you get proper notice of a medical visit, rather than a phone call the night before;

 - A copy of the medical report the health professional will complete;

 - A list of the questions the health professional is likely to ask you;